AirNet: Neural Network Transmission over the Air: Related Work

 \subsection{Deep JSCC}

 As we have highlighted above, the considered DNN delivery problem is a JSCC problem.
 Although Shannon's separation theorem \cite{shannon} dictates the optimality of separate source and channel coding, it holds under the assumptions of infinite source and channel bandwidths, ergodic source and channel distributions, and for an additive distortion measure in general, all of which are violated in our problem.
-More recently, DNN-based efficient JSCC techniques have been shown to outperform conventional digital approaches even for the wireless transmission of well-studied sources such as images \cite{jscc_image_dnn, jscc_feedback, Kurka:TWC:21, Yang:ICC:21}, speech \cite{Weng:JSAC:21}, or videos \cite{roy_video}.
-The approach proposed in \cite{jscc_image_dnn}, called DeepJSCC, consists of end-to-end training of an autoencoder network with communication channel model embedded into the architecture, between the encoder and the decoder.
+More recently, DNN-based efficient JSCC techniques have been shown to outperform conventional digital approaches even for the wireless transmission of well-studied sources such as images \cite{jscc_image_dnn, jscc_feedback, Kurka:TWC:21, Yang:ICC:21, Wu:WCL:22, dai2022nonlinear}, speech \cite{Weng:JSAC:21}, or videos \cite{roy_video}.
+The approach proposed in \cite{jscc_image_dnn}, called DeepJSCC, consists of end-to-end training of an autoencoder network with a communication channel model embedded into the architecture, between the encoder and the decoder.
 The authors propose to directly map input image pixel values to real or complex-valued channel symbols, and show that JSCC outperforms standard compressive codecs (BPG, JPEG2000) concatenated with state-of-the-art channel codes (LDPC).
 DeepJSCC has also been applied to other downstream tasks, such as remote classification \cite{bn_plus_plus, jankowski_spawc}, retrieval \cite{jankowski_JSAC}, or anomaly detection \cite{Kalor:SPAWC:21} problems.
-Although the problem of DNN delivery over wireless channels is a JSCC problem at the core, it is substantially different from other sources.
-Not only it has a very different measure of quality at the receiver, but also, unlike images or video delivery, we do not have a dataset of DNNs with a common statistics that can be exploited for efficient compression or JSCC.
+Although the problem of DNN delivery over wireless channels is a JSCC problem at the core, it is substantially different from the delivery of other common sources, such as image or video.
+Not only it has a very different measure of quality at the receiver, but also, unlike typical information sources, we do not have a dataset of DNNs with common statistics at the transmitted, that can be exploited for efficient compression or JSCC.
 Instead, with the training data available, a particular DNN architecture can be trained or fine-tuned specifically for efficient wireless delivery.
 A similar problem involving wireless delivery of DNN parameters is studied in \cite{yulin_dnn}, but in the absence of training data.